AnanthaRajuC/Spring-Boot-Application-Template/README.md

 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+Kindly follow [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) to create an explicit commit history.
+Kindly prefix the commit message with one of the following type's.

+**build**   : Changes that affect the build system or external dependencies (example scopes: gulp, broccoli, npm) **ci**      : Changes to our CI configuration files and scripts (example scopes: Travis, Circle, BrowserStack, SauceLabs) **docs**    : Documentation only changes
+**feat**    : A new feature
+**fix**     : A bug fix
+**perf**    : A code change that improves performance **refactor**: A code change that neither fixes a bug nor adds a feature **style**   : Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc) **test**    : Adding missing tests or correcting existing tests

 ## License

 Distributed under the MIT License.
 See [LICENSE.md](/LICENSE.md) for more information.